-The argument I made was that there’s no career ladder for people like you and me – no clearly mapped out career progression, via a series of promotions, pay rises, and increasingly fancy perks and job titles.
+The argument I made, and that I make week-in-week out in my work as a creative coach, was that there’s no career ladder for people like you and me – no clearly mapped out career progression, via a series of promotions, pay rises, and increasingly fancy perks and job titles.

 As an independent creative, or at least an independently-minded creative, if you want to progress in your career by doing more fulfilling work, earning more money and attracting more opportunities over time, you should focus on creating assets.

 As I said back then, an asset is something you own and control, that generates value for you over time.
 Traditional assets include things like a company or an investment portfolio or real estate that you own, that earn you money while you’re busy doing other things.

 And if you’re a creative, you can create certain categories of assets out of thin air – for example:

 - Your portfolio of creative work – which can earn you money and also attract opportunities